T3chnocr4t/T3chnocr4t.github.io/CTF/WebSecAcademy/Username enumeration via different responses.md

 ***
 ### End Goal :#
 - Solve the lab, enumerate a valid username, brute-force the user's password
-- Then access their account page.
+- Then access the account page.

 ### Username enumeration
 **_Username enumeration is when an attacker is able to observe changes in the website's behavior in order to identify whether a given username is valid._**